swccgpc/swccg-card-json/README.md

 - Special notes for combos

 Basically anything you could want to search for, it should be in here.

+# Where are the images stored?
+All of the images are hosted in the "holotable" GIT Repository (https://github.com/swccgpc/holotable).
+This database links directly to those images

 # What does the data look like?